saschoff91/wsk-pkg-twilio/README.md

 - token, auth token from your dashboard

+- url, url of the bluemix app which holds the triggers

 #Action call
 To peform a telefon call, invoke whisk action with following command: